 Understanding the glasgow coma scale and what it means

 The Glasgow Coma Scale (GCS) is used to determining a patient’s level of consciousness following a traumatic brain injury in order to assess the level of severity of the injury.
-A score is assigned after a few simple tests, the lower the score is the more severe the brain injury.
+A score is assigned after a few simple tests, the lower the score is the more severe the brain injury — and the severity determined by this scale can directly impact the compensation you’re entitled to pursue with the help of an experienced Los Angeles car accident lawyer.

 The test is a quite simple one, which is reliable and does a great job diagnosing the consciousness of the victim of an acute brain injury.
 Although the GCS is such a simple task, it’s very crucial that it is done with complete accuracy—as the medical team will use the score to determine improvement or decompensation of the victim.